paulicav/website/replit.md

 # Clean4Good - Cleaning Services Landing Page

 ## Overview
-Clean4Good is a modern, frontend-only React landing page for a professional cleaning services company based in Cisnadie, Romania.
+Clean4Good is a modern, **frontend-only** React landing page for a professional cleaning services company based in Cisnadie, Romania.
 The site showcases both residential and commercial cleaning services with a focus on trust, professionalism, and cleanliness.

+**Important**: This is a pure static site with no backend.
+All backend code and dependencies have been removed.

 ## Project Details
 - **Company Name**: Clean4Good